 The news about the reduction in the number of employees seriously affected millions of fans around the world.
 Games like Valorant or LoR have already become synonyms for tactical shooter and MOBA, respectively.
 Considering the extreme responsibility of such a decision, the company‘s CEO (Dylan Jadeja) gave comments on this situation.

-He emphasized that currently, the main company‘s goal is to focus on the requests and needs of the audience.
+He emphasized that the main company‘s goal is to focus on the audience’s requests and needs.
 It is necessary to determine which features really bring the greatest value to players.
-Resources that the company spends to pay 530 staff members is a solid sum that is currently critically needed for reorientation to new projects that will be more interesting to users.
+The resources that the company spends to pay 530 staff members are a solid sum that is currently critically needed for reorientation to new projects that will be more interesting to users.

-In addition, Jadeja described in detail the difficult path that the company went through during the last five years on the way to finding new sources of investments.
-Without additional financing, it would not be possible to scale up the business and create a truly ambitious product.
+In addition, Jadeja described in detail the difficult path the company took during the last five years to find new sources of investment.
+Without additional financing, scaling up the business and creating a truly ambitious product would not have been possible.

 Which Games Are Affected?